Doctor of Philosophy in Industrial Engineering (Ph.D.) | NC State ISE

 - A final oral defense of your research

-Note: Students pursuing a Ph.D. are given first priority for assistantship awards.
+ISE PRO TIP: Ph.D. students are given priority for assistantship awards.

 Matriculation into the Ph.D.
 Program

-If you are an MS student who wishes to continue on for your Ph.D., you should notify your MS advisory committee.
-You should also contact our Director of Graduate Programs requesting a review of your file for admission.
-Usually, this request should be made shortly after your oral examination for the MS degree.
-Letters from your MS advisory committee members are an essential part of the decision process.
-You should provide them at the time you request a departmental review.
+If you are an MS student who wants to continue to your Ph.D., contact the Director of Graduate Programs.
+Request a review of your file for admission.
+Usually, you should make this request in your final semester of your master’s degree.
+Letters from faculty members are essential for the decision process, so provide them when you ask for a departmental review.

-You may apply to the Direct Path from BS to Ph.D.
-This allows you to bypass the MS degree.
+You can also apply for the Direct Path from BS to Ph.D.
+This option allows you to skip the Master’s degree.
+In this case, you can choose to complete an en-route MIE degree.

-- You must take and pass with a grade of B or better, one course each from the four areas of concentration (Human Factors/Ergonomics, Manufacturing Systems, Supply Chain and Logistics, System Analytics and Optimization).
-If you have a previous ISE degree – either from NC State or another institution – this requirement may be waived with approval from the Director of Graduate Programs
+- You must take and pass (B or better) one course from each of the four concentration areas: Human Factors and Ergonomics, Manufacturing Systems, Supply Chain and Logistics and Systems Analytics and Optimization.
+If you have a previous ISE degree from NC State or another institution, the Director of Graduate Programs may waive this requirement.

-- These first three requirements must be met prior to scheduling the Preliminary Oral Examination
+- You must meet these first three requirements before scheduling the Preliminary Oral Examination.

-- The degree requires a minimum of 72 graduate credit hours, including 15 hours for minor coursework.
+- The degree requires a minimum of 74 graduate credit hours.

-- Minimum 18 hours of letter-grade courses beyond the MS, up to six of which can be non-ISE courses.
+- You need at least 18 hours of letter-grade courses beyond the MS. Up to six of these can be non-ISE courses.

 - Minors from other departments with official requirements will appear on your transcript.

-- Want to minor in statistics?
-Guidelines for Minors in Statistics.
+- Interested in a minor in statistics?
+Refer to the Guidelines for Minors in Statistics.

 Exam Structure